 Personal injury lawyers can assist with claiming work related compensation for industrial injuries that include anything from radiation exposure to hand arm vibration syndrome compensation.

 More claim types

 We recognise the vital change injury compensation can make to the lives of people who have been affected by major injury.
-Our panel of expert lawyers work for maximum compensation for serious injuries, including claiming for physiotherapy and treatment.
+The panel of expert lawyers work for maximum compensation for serious injuries, including claiming for physiotherapy and treatment.

-Our panel of specialist lawyers correspond with doctors and the defendant's representatives ensuring people affected by severe accidents get the legal and medical support they need.
+The panel of specialist lawyers correspond with doctors and the defendant's representatives ensuring people affected by severe accidents get the legal and medical support they need.
 Injuries and medical conditions considered to be serious and catastrophic range from cancer to serious pharmaceutical error.

 For more information: Catastrophic injury compensation

 A No Win, No Fee agreement protects injured claimants by ensuring that they will not need to pay any legal fees if their claim is unsuccessful.
 This agreement is also called a Conditional Fee Agreement or CFA.

 Under a CFA, Higham Ferrers injury claimants will also not have to pay any fees upfront.

 The Quittance No Win, No Fee guarantee